Profiscience/knockout-contrib/packages/router.plugins.with/README.md

 new Route('/', {
   with: {
-    myAdditionalProp: true
+    myAdditionalProp: true,
-  } as any
+  } as any,
 })
 ```